LakeinLove/Mage-The-Awakening/Spellcasting Rules/Spellcasting/Casting a Spell.md

 - Spellcasting
 ---

-_Once all dice penalties and bonuses are calculated, including any penalties from Paradox, the player rolls dice._
+_Once all dice penalties and bonuses are calculated, including any penalties from [[Paradox]], the player rolls dice._

 ---